 - 6 large baking potatoes (Russet or Idaho)

 - Scrub your potatoes well under warm water.

 - Use a fork and poke several holes into the skin of the raw potato.

 - Lightly oil and salt the outside of the potatoes.
 Massaging the salt into the skin of the potato.

-- Place one oven rack in the middle of the oven.
-Use the second oven rack and place this under the rack above it.
-Cover the lower rack with aluminum foil or place a baking sheet on the lower rack.
-As the potatoes cook, they will drip and this will make your oven clean-up much easier : )
+- Position an oven rack in the middle of the oven, then place a second rack under the middle rack.
+Cover the lower rack with aluminum foil, or place a baking sheet on the lower rack.
+As the potatoes cook, they will drip.
+By using the baking sheet, your oven clean-up will be much easier.

-- Place potatoes directly on the middle rack in your preheated oven and cook for one hour or one hour ten minutes.
+- Place potatoes directly on the middle rack in the preheated oven, and cook for one hour or one hour ten minutes.

-- Serve the potatos with your favorite toppings and it’s a dinner on its own!
+- Serve the potatoes with your favorite toppings, and it’s a dinner on its own!
 No need to add steaks or anything else!

 - Enjoy!
 (And trust me, you will sleep well)